Arion, Lord of Atlantis: Shadows of Things to Come, Chapter 1: The Shadow-Gods

 Arion had wasted no time in trying to live up to his promise to find help for Wyynde.
 The tempestuous hero had bid farewell to Lady Chian, Queen T’Gallah, and Mara before invoking a magical spell that transported him far from the mortal realm along with the still form of the injured warrior.

-The high mage materialized within an incredible hazy void where sweeping storms of sand and gusts of strangely visible black wind threatened to overcome him, until he enveloped himself and Wyynde within a sphere of magical energy.
+The High Mage materialized within an incredible hazy void where sweeping storms of sand and gusts of strangely visible black wind threatened to overcome him, until he enveloped himself and Wyynde within a sphere of magical energy.

 By Calculha!
 The Darkworld has grown no more welcoming than when last I traveled within this mystical limbo, he thought.
 Still, I would gladly venture into climes still less stable to achieve my goal.
 Only here within the realm of origin of all magics may I find she who will be able to heal Wyynde!
 He knew that the ever-changing, whirling winds and altering landscape would have left other men helplessly bewildered, but he was Arion, and he was superior in every way.